joaomlourenco/exam-extras/README.md

 The `exam-extras.sty` package is a comprehensive LaTeX style file designed to enhance the functionality of the `exam` document class for creating multiple-choice exams and assessments.
 Below is a detailed listing of its key functionalities, organized by category.

+The package includes scripts for automatic processing multiple versions of the same test/exam, and automatic key generation to submit to [Akindi](https://akindi.com).

 This package is particularly well-suited for **computer science and technical exams** where code snippets, boolean logic, and precise formatting are essential.
 Its modular design allows instructors to adopt individual features without requiring wholesale changes to existing exam templates.